 3. Improved Respiratory Function

-Acupuncture can benefit pets suffering from respiratory issues such as asthma and allergies.
+Acupuncture can benefit pets suffering from respiratory issues, such as asthma and allergies.
 Acupuncture has been demonstrated to offer relaxing and immune-system calming characteristics, as well as the ability to treat animals with breathing problems.
 Acupuncture's immune-calming and anti-inflammatory properties assist dogs as well.

 4. Promotes Healing

-The insertion of needles at pre-determined places is thought to boost blood flow, which is essential for healing and can actually speed up the process.
+Inserting needles at pre-determined places is thought to boost blood flow, which is essential for healing and can actually speed up the process.
 It also stimulates your pet's natural waste disposal mechanism, which assists in the removal of all poisons and waste from their body.

 5. Can Aid in Skin Problems

 Acupuncture is a popular treatment for dogs who have skin issues like allergic dermatitis, granulomas, or hot spots.
 The increased circulation can promote healing.

 Acupuncture can help with musculoskeletal issues like arthritis, hip dysplasia, and nerve damage.
 It is frequently used during injury rehabilitation.